Healthy Homes Assessment Pakipaki

 Pakipaki Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Pakipaki and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement throughout Pakipaki and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.
+• Landlords and property managers must keep records of their the compliance with all Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

 Starting 1 July 2021

-• Private landlords and property managers should ensure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes